 I have been working hard to develop this perfect Enchilada Sauce recipe, and it is absolutely amazing.
 The seasonings in it are inspired from a recipe in an old vegetarian cookbook my mom often used: Moosewood.

-I used that as a starting off point and tweaked it until I had a recipe that knocked my socks off.
+I used that as a starting point and tweaked it until I had a recipe that knocked my socks off.
+Please note that this is in no way an authentic Mexican enchilada sauce that has a base of chiles.
+This is simply meant to take the place of what Americans are used to buying.

 If you are someone who shies away from homemade ingredients for convenience, I get it.
 But I would urge you to bend those rules for this recipe.

-This homemade enchilada sauce comes together in just 20 minutes and most of the ingredients are things you probably already have in your pantry.
+This easy enchilada sauce comes together in just 20 minutes and most of the ingredients are things you probably already have in your pantry.

-- Slowly whisk in chicken stock and tomato sauce.
+- Make a roux.
+Stir in flour until no white streaks remain.
+Slowly whisk in the chicken stock and tomato sauce.
+Then add the garlic.

-Use it right away or store it in the refrigerator (after it cools) in an airtight container for up to a week.
+Use the sauce right away or store it in the refrigerator (after it cools) in an airtight container for up to one week.

 You can also freeze it in an airtight container, making sure you leave room for expansion.
 Store in your freezer for up to three months.

-If you make this recipe, leave me a comment and let me know what you think!
+If you make this recipe for enchilada sauce, leave me a comment and let me know what you think!
 Share in my obsession with me!

 Enchilada Sauce